-With content grouping, the user would first designate the Identity number for each server in the system (e.g. 1, 2, and 3).
+With content grouping, the user would first designate the Content Group number for each server in the system (e.g. 1, 2, and 3).
 Then the user would create three different content folders (one for each group identity) on each of the three servers, labeling them uniquely (see below for details) with numbers to match Group 1, Group 2, Group 3, but each having the same folder index number.
 Inside each folder the user would place the two content files (1/3th of the final content image) that match that server's outputs in the overall scheme.
-Each pair of content files would all be given the same two file index numbers.
+Each pair of content files would be given the same two file index numbers.

-With the identity set in this way the user could then select folder 001, file 001 and folder 001, file 002 for playback on all the servers.
-The server designated as Identity 1 would play Group001.Folder001.File001 and Group001.Folder001.
-File002.
-The server designated as Identity 2 would play Group002.Folder001.File001 and Group002.Folder001.File002 and so on...
+With the content group set in this way the user could then select folder 001, file 001 and folder 001, file 002 for playback on all the servers.
+The server designated as Content Group 1 would play Group001.Folder001.File001 and Group001.
+Folder001.File002.
+The server designated as Content Group 2 would play Group002.Folder001.File001 and Group002.
+Folder001.File002.
+And so on...